What are Independent Educational Evaluations

 What if the School or School System Objects to an IEE?

-For the most part, you have every reason to believe the school or school system will be congenial about the evaluation process.
-If you believe the original evaluation might not be accurate, the school or school system will most likely work with you on getting an IEE.
+Schools or school systems, in general, are receptive to evaluations.
+An IEE might be necessary if you suspect the original evaluation was inaccurate.
 However, some schools don’t like being questioned and might have budget constraints that would lead them to push back on your request.

 The hearing officer is not an advocate for either side.
 Their job is to hear the school or school system’s evidence and make a decision.
 If the school or school system fails to adequately support the validity of their evaluation, the hearing officer could direct them to pay for an IEE.